idekJT/CTF_Writeups/PBJar_CTF - 2021/forensics/tippy tappies/README.md

 **Author:** AOx0 :: Alejandro

+> how'd you get this in the first place :eyes: dids you has logger on me?

-The file `tippytappies.pcapng` has extension `pcapng` which is a PCAP Next Generation Capture File Format that we can open with *Wireshark*.
+The attached file, `tippytappies.pcapng`, has extension `pcapng` which is a PCAP Next Generation Capture File Format that we can open with *Wireshark*.